cityinteractionlab/openstreetmaps_workshop/README.md

 # data
 Here we collect data on adjacency matrices from graphs, corresponding to various street networks around the globe.
-We make API call to open street maps to get data from Tokyo, Manhattan, Moscow and Kathmandu streets.
+We make API call to openstreetmaps to get data from various cities, such as Tokyo, Manhattan, Moscow and Kathmandu streets.

 # contributions

 Repository is under progress and open for contributions.
-Authors: Liubov together with inria
+Authors: Liubov together with inria.